Keith Monk: leading change adding value

 “The comparison may seem odd but we see similar situations within business change.
 Change, just like medicine, is human, complex and interconnected and therefore not uniformly consistent or predictable.
 Methodologies and text books would have you think that business change is a science and it’s replicable by following the processes.
 There is some great literature out there based on solid research and experience.
 But just like in medicine, simply following the text books alone does not guarantee success – great teamwork, observation, communication, judgement and balance is needed in addition to following the method.
 I believe it pays to be curious.
 It pays to hire people who are curious.
 Things are not always as they appear, despite everyone’s best intentions.
 You develop an instinct, an antenna, for things that should be followed up even if they are seemingly trivial.
 There’s no methodology in the world to teach you when to do this.”

-Lesson 2: Stakeholder management
+Leading change adding value lesson 2: Stakeholder management

 is about growing relationships